readthedocs/readthedocs.org/docs/guides/google-analytics.rst

 Once your documentation rebuilds it will include your Analytics tracking code and start sending data.
-Google Analytics usually takes 60 minutes, and sometimes up to a day before it starts reporting data.
+Google Analytics usually takes 60 minutes, and sometimes can take up to a day before it starts reporting data.